 Common direct communication protocols include AS2, SFTP and FTPS.
 Once you have agreed upon your trading partner communication method, you will then lay out the schedule and frequency of your transactions.

 VAN/EDI is an alternative to the Direct EDI method.
-The majority of EDI is currently done through EDI via the VAN/EDI network.
+The majority of EDI transactions are currently done via a VAN/EDI network.
 This method protects you from the EDI complexities of a single connection.

 EDI Through AS2

 AS2 is an Internet communication protocol which enables data to be transmitted securely over the Internet.
-EDI via AS2 delivers the functionality of EDI with the ubiquity of Internet access.
+Electronic data interchange via AS2 delivers the functionality of EDI with the ubiquity of Internet access.
 Today, it’s one of the most popular methods for secure and reliable data transport (especially EDI data).

-Many organizations opt to use an EDI network provider to provide AS2 connectivity.
+Many organizations opt to use an EDI network provider for AS2 connectivity.
 This allows for the constant ability to receive EDI transmissions.